alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 puppy.bark() // woof
 ```

-As expected, the _this_ keyword refers to the _sound_ field on the class instance.
+In this example, _this_ refers to the _sound_ field on the class instance, or puppy.

-But, in our offensively contrived example, what if we wanted our puppy to bark whenever someone knocked on the door?
+But what if, in our offensively contrived example, we wanted our puppy to bark whenever someone knocked on the door?

 ```javascript
 let door = document.createElement('p')